antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-Talking about plugins, they are the essential components that make Vite has such a powerful ecosystem but also they could commonly become the bottleneck of your build performance.
-Here we list all the plugins that participating your build pipeline, where you click into each of them.
+Talking about plugins, they are the essential components that make Vite have such a powerful ecosystem, but they could also commonly become the bottleneck of your build performance.
+Here we list all the plugins that are participating in your build pipeline, where you can click into each of them.
 -->

 ---